Next Deadline:

 About the Fellowship:

 The HIRI Nonprofit Research Fellowships provide support for faculty research studies on a wide range of topics about nonprofits and philanthropy.
-Since 2014, 40 Fellowships have been awarded.
-Each Fellow gives a public lecture to share the results of their project and submits a report which is placed on this webpage when the project is completed (go to Study Results link at end of each Winners listing).
-Information on future public lectures is available on the CSUN Valley Nonprofit Resources webpage.
-Also, click on previous Winners on the left for more information about the grants made to date.
+Since 2014, 43 Fellowships have been awarded.
+Each Fellow submits a report which is placed on this webpage when the project is completed (See the list of past winners.)

-Established through an endowment to honor the nonprofit Human Interaction Research Institute (HIRI), which conducted research on the nonprofit sector from 1961-2014, the Fellowships are administered through the Center for Southern California Studies, CSUN College of Social and Behavioral Sciences.
+Established through a permanent endowment to honor the nonprofit Human Interaction Research Institute (HIRI), which conducted research on the nonprofit sector from 1961-2014, the Fellowships are coordinated by Thomas E. Backer, PhD, and administered through the Institute for Social and Behavioral Sciences, CSUN College of Social and Behavioral Sciences

 Eligibility: